Dr. Hodges and Dr. Ferguson share 3 things about becoming a veterinarian

-It’s not every day a producer from the National Geo Wild channel reaches out to two country doctors of veterinary medicine to star in their own reality television show.
-Well, this situation happened to Dr. Vernard Hodges and Dr. Terrance Ferguson of South Georgia, joint owners of Critter Fixer Veterinarian Hospital in Bonaire, GA.
+It’s not every day that a producer from the National Geo Wild channel reaches out to two country doctors of veterinary medicine to star in their own reality television show.
+Well, this situation happened to Dr. Vernard Hodges and Dr. Terrance Ferguson, the joint owners of Critter Fixer Veterinarian Hospital in Bonaire, Georgia.

-The stakes were definitely high since according to the Kansas State University College of Veterinary Medicine’s most recent data report that shows African Americans only make up two percent of students in this field.
-Rolling Out had a chance to sit and speak with both doctors at the Four Seasons Hotel in midtown to gain some insight on how two college students maintain their business partnership 30 years after graduation day.
+The stakes were definitely high since according to the Kansas State University College of Veterinary Medicine’s most recent data report that shows African Americans only make up 2 percent of students in this field.
+Rolling out had a chance to sit and speak with both doctors at the Four Seasons Hotel in Midtown to gain some insight on how two college students continue to maintain their business partnership 30 years after graduation day.

 How critical is it for millennials to understand the importance of developing relationships in high school and college?